razi-rais/blockchain-workshop/zk-SNARKs/ReadME.md

   return result
 ```
 -------------------------------------------------------------------
  Note: Razi = 8297122105.
-Covert text to decimal using the website: https://cryptii.com/decimal-text
+Convert text to decimal using the website: https://cryptii.com/decimal-text

 * Compile the code file: